Gravitational wave propagation in bigravity in the late universe: Coupled tensor modes in a de Sitter background

 The system of equations \eqref{Eq:MSlike-system-dS-decoupled} can be solved exactly,

-where $J_{\xi}$ and $Y_{\xi}$ are the Bessel functions of the first and second kind, respectively.
+where $A_{\textbf{k}},\,\varphi_{\textbf{k}},\,C_{\textbf{k}}$ and $D_{\textbf{k}}$ are integration constants and $J_{\xi}$ and $Y_{\xi}$ are the Bessel functions of the first and second kind, respectively.
 In these expressions, we introduced the shorthand notation $\xi\coloneqq\sqrt{9/4-(m_{\rm FP}/H)^2}$, and we made explicit the $k$-dependence of the integration constants.
 The overall $H^{-1}$ factor is just a convenient choice of normalization for the modes.
 We stress that the exact solutions derived above are fully general and valid for modes on all scales and for all values of the mass.
+This result goes beyond previous studies, which are restricted to sub-horizon scales \cite{Max:2017flc,Max:2017kdc,Ezquiaga:2021ler}.
 However, for the sake of extracting concrete physical information on the behavior of the system, expression \eqref{Eq:dS-masseigenstates-sol-v} might be unwieldy.
 Thus, in the following, we analyze its asymptotics in a relevant regime of interest and provide an accurate approximation in terms of elementary functions.
 This considerably simplifies the analysis of deviations from GR and helps us better understand potential signatures of bimetric gravity in the propagation of tensor modes.
 The approximation derived below is also convenient in order to study the propagation of gravitational waves in real space, as analyzed in the following subsections.

 As shown in Appendix~\ref{App:bessel}, using the asymptotics of the Bessel functions obtained in Ref.~\cite{dunster2025} for a purely imaginary index $\xi=i|\xi|$ with $|\xi|>1$, the solution for the $v$ mode \eqref{Eq:dS-masseigenstates-sol-v} can be approximated as